mtoensing/simpletoc/readme.txt

 == Changelog ==

 = 6.3.0 =
-* Added: Option for autoupdates.
+* Added: Option for automatic refresh.
 This can be disabled in the blocks advanced settings.
+* Added: Option to globally disable automatic refresh in the WordPress SimpleTOC settings.

 = 6.2.0 =
 * Added: Implemented smooth animation for improved user interaction in the accordion menu.